-All across the country, St. Patrick’s Day means parades, wearing green and practicing your best Irish accent.
+All across the country, St. Patrick’s Day means parades, wearing green, and practicing your best Irish accent.
 Are we leaving anything out?
 Oh yeah – Guinness!
-The dark brew has been around since 1759, but if you want to toast the Irish celebration with an elixir made on this side of the pond, here are 10 Jersey-made stouts to help you tap into your inner-“Erin Go Bragh.”
+The dark brew has been around since 1759, but if you want to toast the Irish celebration with a drink made closer to home, here are 10 Jersey-brewed stouts to help you tap into your inner-“Erin Go Bragh.”

 Asbury Park Brewery Roasted Stout

 Availability: Cans and growler fills at the tap room (Asbury Park)

 This is your straight-up, no nonsense, nothing funky stout that even the most flame-haired of Irishmen and women will enjoy.
 Asbury Park’s stout is smooth, malty and crushable on a holiday where you’ll want to keep the pints flowing all day long.

 Style: Irish Coffee Stout

 Availability: Bottles and growler fills at the tap room (Belmar)

 Technically, Irish coffee consists of strong, hot coffee, Irish whiskey and sugar topped with whipped cream, but if you want the Irish coffee experience without scalding your mouth, try it in cold beer form from Beach Haus Brewery.
 With a hint of cocoa and mint, a pint of this Jersey-brewed stout will cap off a day of watching bagpipers and Irish step dancers, especially after the Belmar St. Patrick’s Day Parade.

 Availability: Cans and growler fills at the tap room (Atlantic Highlands)